Velocidex/velociraptor-docs/content/knowledge_base/tips/retry_hunt.md

 ![Collection timed out](timed_out.png)

-Although sme data was transferred, not all the data was fully collected.
+Although some data was transferred, not all the data was fully collected.
 This might be acceptable but if this machine is really compromised how can I recollect the same artifact?